Are you interested in having your own Gigatron? We make it available as a do-it-yourself kit so you can make one yourself! The kit includes:

 - A full-color manual with detailed steps describing how to assemble the Gigatron, a course in soldering, hardware schematics and more!

 - As a promotion, we’re adding, at no additional charge, a beta version of the Gigatron PS/2 keyboard adapter (not displayed in the picture above).
-It currently supports six international keyboard layouts: US, UK, DE, FR, IT and ES.
+It currently supports six international keyboard layouts: US, UK, German, French, Italian and Spanish.

 The only thing you need is a soldering iron, solder, a multimeter and some patience.
 Have you never soldered before?
 Don’t worry, the assembly manual that comes with the kit will guide you through the whole process.
 You can also take a look at the series of videos where Walter shows the whole process: from unboxing to playing games, step by step, you’ll get there.
 Think of it as building a 150-piece LEGO kit.